Welcome to the Chapter's page on:

 I. CROSS OF REMEMBRANCE.

 II.
 THE STORY OF BLESSED MARGARET OF CASTELLO.

-The story of Blessed Margaret of Castello by Anita Moore, OPL (This appeared in serial publication in "Truth Be Told," the Newsletter of the Western Dominican Province).
+The story of Blessed Margaret of Castello by Anita Moore, OPL (This series appeared in serial publication in "Truth Be Told," the Newsletter of the Western Dominican Province).
 This story is worth the read.
 Please click on the link below:

 See No. III below for additional links regarding Blessed Margaret.